CBD parking is stressful!

 We recommend checking out our parking options below:

-– Shangri-La Hotel (in the Rocks) offer parking for just $7.50 per hour for Oscar customers (Book here)
+– The Rocks parking at Shangri-La Hotel for just $6.30 per hour for Oscar customers (Book here)

-– Metro Aspire Hotel (Ultimo) is located just a few min from UTS & Tafe) offer parking for $20 flat day rate.
+– Central parking located just a few min from UTS & Tafe offers parking for $20 flat day rate.
 (Book here)

 Many streets in the CBD are off limits for parking during the work week – reserved for loading zones.
 Where there is street parking, its usually $7.20 per hour, and maximum 2 hours of parking during work hours (8am -6pm), and then 4 hours maximum after 6pm at $3.90 per hour.
 The off-peak rate of $3.90 also applies on weekends.
 The City of Sydney has a map of the pricing of parking meters (see here), but honestly, we wouldn’t take a chance on finding street parking mid-week.